Uberi/University-Notes/PHIL271/PHIL271.md

 According to redundancy theory, the concept of true is a linguistic convenience, and doesn't actually exist.
 Saying "X is true" is the same thing as saying "X", so isn't really a useful, real thing.
 Other theories say things like true sentences being the ones that fit in the largest self-consistent web of facts, or the ones that fit in with the world after we've hypothetically obtained all possible evidence.

 According to Benacerraf, all satisfactory accounts of mathematical truth must mesh properly with a satisfactory theory of meaning and must explain how we have mathematical knowledge.
-Also, existing accounts of mathematcal truth don't satisfy both of those criteria - those that mesh with a satisfactory theory of meaning don't explain mathematical knowledge, and vice versa.
+Also, existing accounts of mathematical truth don't satisfy both of those criteria - those that mesh with a satisfactory theory of meaning don't explain mathematical knowledge, and vice versa.
 Therefore, Benacerraf says, there are no existing satisfactory accounts of mathematical truth.
 This is a valid argument (modus tollens), but is it sound?

 Why must a satisfactory account of mathematical truth mesh properly with a satisfactory theory of meaning?
-Benaceraff argues that this is necessary since the entire language, excluding mathematics, mesh well with a satisfactory theory of meaning, so mathematics should as well.
+Benaceraff argues that this is necessary since the entire language, excluding mathematics, meshes well with a satisfactory theory of meaning, so mathematics should as well.
 If it doesn't, then it's difficult to explain how math and the rest of the language interact.

 Why must a satisfactory account of mathematical truth explain how we have mathematical knowledge?
 Well, Benaceraff says, we do have mathematical knowledge, so any theory must be able to explain how truth leads to knowledge.

 Why don't theories that mesh with a satisfactory theory of meaning explain mathematical knowledge?
-If we accept the standard view of knowledge as justified true belief, then we will have a lot of issues with philisophical aspects of theories of mening.
+If we accept the standard view of knowledge as justified true belief, then we will have a lot of issues with philisophical aspects of theories of meaning.
 On the other hand, if we don't, then we can't satisfactorily explain mathematical knowledge.

 Why don't theories that explain mathematical knowledge mesh with satisfactory theories of meaning?
 Well, mathematical knowledge is acquired by proof, so knowledge can only be obtained for things that can be proved.
 Theories of mathematical truth based on epistemology are called combinatorial theories, like those that are based off building things from axioms, constructivism, and so on.
 Since truth is provability, we must stand in the right causal relationship to truth when we read a proof.